mfeniseycopes/Networking-Primer/http.md

 3. When the IP is returned, the browser opens a TCP connection with the server
  * A TCP (Transmission Control Protocol) connection ensures that all data is successfully transmitted and received
 4. The browser then makes a HTTP request to the server
-5. The server receives the request, sends response via TCP connection
+5. The server receives the request, builds, sends response via TCP connection
   * response may contain, javascript, HTML, CSS, static images
 6. The browser receives the response, depending on response code will redirect, display an error or render the page
 7. If possible, the browser will cache the response to use again later